open-contracting/lib-cove-ocds/README.rst

 =================================== =========== ==============
-``count``                           integer     How many times this additional field appears ``examples``                        array*      An array of values for this field ``root_additional_field``           boolean     Is this the first additional field we find descending into this bit of the shcema? ie. is the parent in the schema?
+``count``                           integer     How many times this additional field appears ``examples``                        array*      An array of values for this field ``root_additional_field``           boolean     Is this the first additional field we find descending into this bit of the schema? ie. is the parent in the schema?
 ``additional_field_descendance``    object      Only appears if ``root_additional_field`` is true.
 A mapping from paths, to objects like those in all_additional_fields_, for each of the additional fields that can be found by descending into the data from this field.
 ``path``                            string      The path of the parent object, e.g. ``/publisher`` ``field_name``                      string      The JSON property name, e.g. ``myField``